 That was more then 50 years ago.
 Today, Windrush Farm, a premier accredited center through the Professional Association of Therapeutic Horsemanship International, is a nationally recognized leader in the equine-assisted activities and therapies industry.

-Now, at Windrush Farm, volunteer and riding opportunities are offered for many different populations including youth at risk, veterans, patients in rehabilitation, victims of human trafficking and more.
+Now, at Windrush Farm, volunteer and riding opportunities are offered for many different populations including underserved youth, patients in rehabilitation, and more.
 Windrush Farm also employs adults with developmental disabilities to help with stable upkeep and maintenance, making them a part of the staff community.
 With a dedicated staff, including PATH-certified and licensed instructors, more than two dozen therapy horses and help from hundreds of volunteers from the local community, Windrush Farm annually provides services and therapeutic activities to thousands of children, adults, and their families each year.
 Every day we strive to help each and every one of our clients realize that they are always capable of more than they think.